3 Most Common Chevy Silverado 1500 Problems Reported by Hundreds of Real Owners

 - Ford F-150

-As you can see, the full-size Chevy pickup falls in the middle of the pack for U.S. News.
+As you can see, the full-size Chevy pickup falls in the middle of the pack.

-Despite the common Chevy Silverado 1500 problems, this truck is reliable enough to last up to 300,000 miles or more.
+Despite the common Chevy Silverado 1500 problems, this truck is dependable enough to last 300,000 miles or more.
 The model years with the highest reliability scores are 2012, 2015, and 2018.
 With regular maintenance and an average annual driving distance of 12,000 miles, this Chevy truck should last 20 years or more.

-The most recent version of the Chevrolet Silverado 1500 offers an excellent lineup of engines and equipment to provide desired levels of capability.
-Along with a fantastic range of engines, you’ll find different cab configurations, bed lengths, and comfort levels.
-This Chevy pickup ranges from a basic work truck to the opulent High Country, with several versions in between.
+The latest Chevrolet Silverado 1500 offers excellent engine options and equipment for desired levels of capability.
+In addition to a fantastic range of engine choices, expect various cab configurations, bed lengths, and comfort levels.
+This Chevy pickup ranges from a basic work truck to the opulent High Country, with several trims in between.

 Should you drive this Chevy pickup?